swgriffith/VMSS-DesiredState-WinSvc/README.md

   - Once uploaded, click on the configuration and then click 'Compile'
   - Make note of the configuration name (ex.
 TestConfig.ServiceHost from DesiredState.ps1) as you'll use this as a parameter vaule you when you deploy the VMSS.

+***Note:*** In this repo you'll also find the source for a basic DemoService Windows Service you can use for testing.
+This windows service, once installed and started, will create a new Application Log in the Windows Event Log called 'DemoLog'.
+It will write a start up and shutdown event, as well as an event per minute to show the service is alive.
+I've also provided a compiled copy under 'Releases'.

 ## To deploy this template use one of the following options.

 From Azure PowerShell